sriram-257/MEDICAL_RAG_CHATBOT/README.md

 # 🧪 Testing

-The chatbot can be tested using questions such as:
+The chatbot can be tested using questions such as the following.

 ## Test 1 — Symptoms